-Determining your keyword should not be overwhelming.
+Not sure where to begin?
 Start with simply considering your business name.
 A business’ name is the most common keyword for SMS service.
 If it’s not available on the short code you’re using, consider using your tagline (if it's short) or product or service you’re best known for.
 Finally, create the auto reply that new subscribers receive after opting in.
 A common response might read: Thank you for opting into AGE Media’s text alerts.
-Stay tuned for new product announcements and tips.
+Stay tuned for new product announcements and SMS marketing tips.
 Follow us on Facebook: Fb.com/agemediapromo.
-Msg and Data rates may apply.
+Msg&DataRatesMay Apply.
 4 msgs/mo.
-Reply HELP 4 help, STOP 2 cancel.
+Reply HELP 4 help, STOP 2 opt out.
 (Note: with the AGE SMS platform, your reply can be up to 240 characters.
-Many SMS providers limit messages to 160 characters.
-Your message needs to end with how a subscriber can opt out—future messages should include that as well.)
+Many SMS providers limit messages to 160 characters.)

 The AGE SMS platform offers unlimited secondary keywords.
 This means after you collect your subscribers through one of our primary methods (keyword to short code, kiosks or online), you can separate them into subgroups using “secondary keywords”.